owenthereal/blog/posts/go/_posts/2013-11-27-writing-build-tasks-in-go-with-gotask.markdown

 The de facto build tool for Go is [make](http://www.gnu.org/software/make/).
 Make is simple, classic and gets the work done.
 But it falls when build tasks are becoming complex.
 Another drawback with make is that it's completely isolated from Go: there's no way to import and make use of any Go code.
-Other build tools like [ant](http://ant.apache.org/) or [maven](http://maven.apache.org/what-is-maven.html) suffer for the same reason.
+Build tools like [ant](http://ant.apache.org/) or [maven](http://maven.apache.org/what-is-maven.html) also suffer for the same reason.

 ##### External DSL vs. Internal DSL

 The problems with these build tools come from the fact that they use an external [Domain Specific Language](http://en.wikipedia.org/wiki/Domain_Specific_Language) (DSL) to describe build tasks.
 Programming languages like Ruby, on the other hand, adopt an internal DSL approach, à la [rake](http://rake.rubyforge.org/).
-It allows you to write build tasks in the host language.
+It allows you to express build tasks in the host language.
 For reference, [Martin Fowler](http://martinfowler.com/) has a very good [article](http://martinfowler.com/bliki/DomainSpecificLanguage.html) on internal DSL and external DSL.

 ##### Idiomatic Build Tool in Go

 Go, as a statically-typed language, is not designed to write good DSLs.
-[Andrea Fazzi](https://twitter.com/remogatto) has written a [blog post](http://freecella.blogspot.ca/2010/03/is-go-suitable-for-building-dsl.html) on whether Go is suitable for building DSL by comparing to Ruby.
+[Andrea Fazzi](https://twitter.com/remogatto) has written a [blog post](http://freecella.blogspot.ca/2010/03/is-go-suitable-for-building-dsl.html) on whether Go is suitable for building DSL by comparing it to Ruby.
 The conclusion, without surprise, was Go is not good at building complex and general purpose DSLs.
 However, we don't necessary need to bend the Go syntax in order to make an idiomatic build tool.
-An everyday example is [`go test`](http://golang.org/pkg/testing/).
+An everyday Go example is [`go test`](http://golang.org/pkg/testing/).
 Consider the following test function in a file called `time_test.go`:

 {% highlight go %}
 func TestTimeConsuming(t *testing.T) {